awsdocs/amazon-ses-developer-guide/doc-source/configure-sns-notifications.md

 1. Open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

-1. In the navigation pane, under **Identity Management**, choose **Domains** or **Email Addresses**\.
+1. In the navigation pane, under **Configuration**, choose **Verified identities**\.

-1. In the list of verified senders, choose the email address or domain that you want to configure notifications for\.
+1. In the **Identities** container, select the verified identity you want to receive feedback notifications for when a message sent from this identity results in either a bounce, complaint, or delivery\.
 **Important**
 Verified domain notification settings apply to all mail sent from email addresses in that domain *except* for email addresses that are also verified\.

-1. Under **Notifications**, choose **Edit Configuration**\.

-1. Under **SNS Topic Configuration**, make the following changes to the Amazon SNS topic configuration:
+1. In the details screen of the verified identity you selected, choose the **Notifications** tab and select **Edit** in the **Feedback notifications** container\.

-   1. Choose the Amazon SNS topics you want to use to receive notifications\.
-You can publish multiple event type notifications to the same Amazon SNS topic or to different Amazon SNS topics\.
+1. Expand the SNS topic list box of each feedback type you want to receive notifications for, and select either an SNS topic you own, **No SNS topic**, or **SNS topic you don’t own**\.

+   1. If you chose **SNS topic you don’t own**, the **SNS topic ARN** field will be presented where you must enter the SNS topic ARN shared with you by your delegate sender\. \(Only your delegate sender will get these notifications because they own the SNS topic \- See \[link\] for more information\.\)
 **Important**
-The Amazon SNS topics that you use for bounce, complaint, and delivery notifications have to be in the same AWS Region that use Amazon SES in\.
+The Amazon SNS topics that you use for bounce, complaint, and delivery notifications have to be in the same AWS Region that in which you use Amazon SES\.
 Additionally, you have to subscribe one or more endpoints to the topic in order to receive notifications\.
 For example, if you want to have notifications sent to an email address, you have to subscribe an email endpoint to the topic\.
 For more information, see [Getting Started](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html) in the *Amazon Simple Notification Service Developer Guide*\.

-      If you want to use an Amazon SNS topic that you don't own, you must [configure your AWS Identity and Access Management \(IAM\) policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage.html) to allow publishing from the Amazon Resource Name \(ARN\) of the Amazon SNS topic\.

-   1. If you want the Amazon SNS notifications to contain the original headers of the emails you pass to Amazon SES, choose **Include original headers**\.
+1. \(Optional\) If you want your topic notification to include the headers from the original email, check the **Include original email headers** box directly underneath the SNS topic name of each feedback type\.
 This option is only available if you've assigned an Amazon SNS topic to the associated notification type\.
-For information about the contents of the original email headers, see the `mail` object in [Amazon SNS notification contents](notification-contents.md)\.
+For information about the contents of the original email headers, see the `mail` object in [Notification contents](notification-contents.md)\.

-1. \(Optional\) If you choose Amazon SNS topics for both bounces and complaints, you can disable email notifications entirely\.
-To disable email notifications for bounces and complaints, under **Email Feedback Forwarding**, choose **Disable**\.
-Delivery notifications are available only through Amazon SNS\.

-1. Choose **Save Config**\.
+1. Choose **Save changes**\.
 The changes you made to your notification settings might take a few minutes to take effect\.

+1. \(Optional\) If you chose Amazon SNS topic notifications for both bounces and complaints, you can disable email notifications entirely so that you don't receive double notifications through email and SNS notifications\.
+To disable email notifications for bounces and complaints, under the **Notifications** tab on the details screen of the verified identity, in the **Email Feedback Forwarding** container, choose **Edit**, uncheck the **Enabled** box, and choose **Save changes**\. \.

-After you configure your settings, you will start receiving bounce, complaint, and/or delivery notifications to your Amazon SNS topic\(s\)\.
-These notifications are in JavaScript Object Notation \(JSON\) format and follow the structure described in [Amazon SNS notification contents](notification-contents.md)\.
+After you configure your settings, you will start receiving bounce, complaint, and delivery notifications to your Amazon SNS topics\.
+These notifications are in JavaScript Object Notation \(JSON\) format and follow the structure described in [Notification contents](notification-contents.md)\.

 You will be charged standard Amazon SNS rates for bounce, complaint, and delivery notifications\.
 For more information, see the [Amazon SNS pricing page](https://aws.amazon.com/sns/pricing)\.